 During the 1920s, he conducted trials between experimental installations at Poldhu Station and his yacht “Elettra,” his floating home and perpetual laboratory.
 His later work led to the “beam system” for long-distance communication, which was adopted by the British government in 1926 as a design for international communication.
 Marconi’s research on the propagation characteristics of shorter waves led to microwave transmission.
 He also contributed to the development of radar systems that are still being used for military missions and scientific pursuits.

 He was one of the lucky inventors to be recognized during his own time, but he was also the subject of controversy.
 His telegraph company was criticized for having a near-monopoly on the global wireless communications industry.
 Additionally, several of his patents were challenged and restored to other inventors.
 In 1943, the U.S. Supreme Court upheld Tesla’s radio patent number 645,576.

 Ultimately, Marconi is remembered as the pioneer of radio.
 By the end of his career, he had received countless honors and international awards, such as the John Fritz Medal, the Kelvin Medal and the Italian Military Medal for his war service.
 He also shared the Nobel Prize in physics with Karl Braun in 1909.

 Marconi’s experiments, which are on display at the National Electronics Museum in Linthicum, Maryland, were instrumental in developing the wireless technology we use today in Wi-Fi, Bluetooth, smartphones and Internet of Things applications.
 His fundamental research remains essential as modern Marconis continue to push the limits of the ways we can make the most of radio waves.

 Do you have a spirit of innovation and exploration?
 We do too.
-Consider a career at Northrop Grumman, and together we can work on what matters.
+Consider a career at Northrop Grumman, and help us Define Possible.